slightknack/treegrep/README.md

 # treegrep

 Prompted by @siraben, I wrote a little tool that allows one to do semantic find and replace on a file.
-It's nothing more than a little demo for now (and the code is a bit of a mess as I wrote it in under an hour), but I hope you'll find it interesting.
+It's nothing more than a little demo for now (and the code is a bit of a mess[^1] as I wrote it in under an hour), but I hope you'll find it interesting.

+[^1]: Well, I went back and cleaned it up a bit so it's at least presentable now, haha.

 Make sure to clone recursively!